 As part of our second special report on Puglia, we interviewed Laura Giordano, who runs the cooking school La Cucina at Gelso Bianco.
 She graciously shared this recipe for a staple on Pugliese tables, cicoria e fave, which is a puree of fava beans, topped with chicory.
 This dish really showcases the simple recipes of Puglia and their reliance on fresh vegetables and olive oil.

 2 1/4 pounds (1 kg) wild chicory (or dandelion)

 Salt to taste

-Extra Virgin Olive Oil, some for cooking and some for finishing
+Extra virgin olive oil, some for cooking and some for finishing

-1. The day before or overnight: soak the fava beans for 12 hours minimum with some bay leaf.
+1. The day before or overnight: Soak the fava beans for 12 hours minimum with some bay leaf.

-3. Bring the pot to a boil and simmer the beans for about 2 hours or untill they become extremely soft and creamy.
+3. Bring the pot to a boil and simmer the beans for about 2 hours or until they become extremely soft and creamy.
 When the beans are done, stir them about with a wooden spoon to reduce them to a puree (if you want you can use a blender).

 4. While the beans are simmering, wash the chicory, cut off the end of the stems (2 to 3 inches) and boil it in a large pot.
 Drain the chicory with a colander and sautee with garlic and olive oil in a pan.

 5. Place the blended fava bean puree into a serving dish and arrange the cooked chicory in the center.
 Finish with extra virgin olive oil on top and….Buon Appetito!